TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 31/Genesis 31.30.md

 ---

-And now, [though] thou wouldest needs be gone, because thou sore longedst after thy father's house, [yet] wherefore hast thou stolen my gods?
+Now, you want to be gone, because you greatly longed for your father's house, but why have you stolen my gods?"